aimannajjar/research-mt-arabic-english-harmonizer/README.md

 1. Analyze the Arabic side of the training corpus and annotate it with lemmas and morphological features
 2. Train a factored phrase table that maps lemmas+features to English words
-3. Extract features where same lemma maps to same English form (Class 1)
+3. Extract features where same lemma maps to same English form (Label "collapsible")
-4. Extract features where same lemma maps to different English forms (Class 2)
+4. Extract features where same lemma maps to different English forms (Label "non-collapsible")
-5. Train an SVM model using data from step 3 and step 4
+5. Train a binary classifier data from step 3 and step 4

 The following sequence of commands perform the steps above, we are using the same parallal corpus and English LM to train our harmonizer, but a different data set can be also used to train the harmonizer:
 ```